Putin chafes at US, criticizes response to Capitol attack - WTMJ

 Putin again urged the Russians to move quickly to get the shots, and he invited foreigners to Russia to get vaccinated, saying he would instruct the government to facilitate that.

-He also emphasized the need to strengthen the international response to climate change, noting that melting permafrost has mounted a major challenge to Russia’s Arctic regions.
+He also emphasized the need to strengthen the international response to climate change, noting that melting permafrost has posed a major challenge to Russia’s Arctic regions.

 “We have entire cities built on permafrost,” he said.
 “What will happen if it all starts melting?”

-Putin said laying the pipes for the first of two lines of the prospective Nord Stream 2 pipeline to Germany has been completed, leaving only welding to finalize its construction.
-He said the second line will follow suit soon.
+Putin said pipes have been laid for the first of two lines of the prospective Nord Stream 2 pipeline to Germany, leaving only welding to finalize its construction.
+He said the second line will follow soon.

-The Russian leader hailed the project as more economically feasible compared with an existing pipeline via Ukraine, rejecting Ukrainian and Western criticism that it’s designed to rob Kyiv of transit fees.
+The Russian leader hailed the project as more economically feasible than an existing pipeline via Ukraine, rejecting Ukrainian and Western criticism that it’s designed to rob Kyiv of transit fees.

 Putin said Russia will continue pumping via Ukraine 40 billion cubic meters of gas a year in line with an existing five-year contract, and could continue doing so after it expires if Ukraine shows “goodwill.”